-- A national survey conducted by telephone in English and Spanish during 2003 2004. - Provides a broad range of information about children's health and well-being collected in a manner that allows comparisons among states as well as nationally. - Telephone numbers are called at random to identify households with one or more children under 18 years old.
-In each household, one child was randomly selected to be the subject of the interview. - A total of 102,353 surveys completed nationally for children between the ages of 0-17 years. - Between 1,483 2,241 surveys collected per state 25 states exceeded the goal of 2,000 completed surveys. - Survey results are weighted to represent the population of non-institutionalized children ages 0-17 nationally, and in each state.
+- A national survey conducted by telephone in English and Spanish for a second time during 2007-2008; the first administration of the survey took place in 2003-2004. - Provides a broad range of information about children's health and well-being collected in a manner that allows comparisons among states as well as nationally. - Telephone numbers are called at random to identify households with one or more children under 18 years old.
+In each household, one child was randomly selected to be the subject of the interview. - A total of 91,642 surveys were completed nationally for children between the ages of 0-17 years. - Between 1,725-1,932 surveys were collected per state all states exceeded the goal of 1,700 completed surveys. - Survey results are weighted to represent the population of non-institutionalized children ages 0-17 nationally and in each state.